Syrian activists "sickened" not shocked by Assad emails

 "He was downloading iTunes songs while his army was shelling us.
 His wife was buying expensive things from Amazon, that makes me feel sick," said an activist called Rami in Homs.

-The heart of the rebellion, Homs has been pounded by armed forces who are trying to rout rebels in the city after crushing their stronghold in the neighbourhood of Baba Amr last month.
+The heart of the rebellion, Homs has been pounded by armed forces who are trying to rout rebels in the city after crushing their stronghold in the neighborhood of Baba Amr last month.

 A fighter from the rebel "Farouq brigade" in Homs said he took comfort in seeing Assad struggling to cope.
 One email from Assad's wife said: "If we are strong together, we will overcome this together".
 Others showed he was relying on Syria's main regional backer Iran and media consultants for advice.